ltworf/localslackirc/README.md

 Using Token
 ===========

-Your Slack token should be placed inside a file named '.localslackirc' (note the file starts with a . and has no file extension) inside your home directory.
-On a Linux/BSD machine your home directory will be located at /home/yourusername, on OSX it is /Users/yourusername and on a Windows machine it is C:\Users\yourusername.
+Your Slack token should be placed inside a file named `.localslackirc` inside your home directory.

-If you'd prefer to store your token elsewhere you can open localslackirc with the '-t' argument giving it the new desired location. ```python3 irc.py -t /home/me/slack/token.txt```
+Any location works, with the '-t' argument to the desired location. eg: ```python3 irc.py -t /home/me/slack/token.txt```

 Using localslackirc
 ===================